peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 - If system completely breaks, start fresh from Phase 1
 - Always document what was tried
 - **Update your checklist after each attempt** - mark progress, add new discovered issues, reassess priorities
+- **After each cycle of changes**: Sense-check your current approach against this base document - are you following the prescribed phases and protocols?

 ## Phase 4: Continuous Operation